OBSESSION is defined as a hostile action of the evil spirit… unless it’s not.

 I witnessed an unforgettable conversation at the NY Public Library between Nico Muhly, the youngest composer to premier at the Met Opera, and Ira Glass, host of This American Life.
 Muhly frequently spoke of obsession and how composers deep dive into complicated and sometimes century old music just to uncover one small dissonant sound: creative obsession taking them down a rabbit hole and back again, sparking a love affair, and rekindling fresh stories and sounds.

 Nico Muhly’s TWO BOYS made him the hottest composer on the planet.
 Apparently, a fixation well worth it.

-By dressing the part and serenading our muse.
-By taking the goal by the the balls (yes, goals have cojones) and saying, I’m with you darling, let’s go.
+by dressing the part and serenading our muse, and by taking the goal by the the balls (yes, goals have cojones) and saying, I’m with you darling, let’s go.

 It’s a smoking hot entanglement.